waldemarschroeder/pokejava/README.md

-# pokejava
+# PokeJava
-Selfmade PokeJava written in Java
+Selfmade PokeJava written in Java <br />
-Waldemar Schröder 11.11.2023
+Waldemar Schröder 11.11.2023 <br />

-Todos:
+## Todos:
-More PokeJavas, more types, more attacks introduce attacks, which can change PokeJavas stats, example increase Offense build webapp runnable in a browser with Tomcat draw pics from Pokejavas, draw healthbar
+More PokeJavas, more types, more attacks <br />
+introduce attacks, which can change PokeJavas stats, example increase Offense <br />
+build webapp runnable in a browser with Tomcat <br />
+draw pics from Pokejavas, draw healthbar <br />